Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Driving Test

-Show & Tell Questions And Answers - Vehicle Safety Checks
+Show & Tell Questions And Answers (Vehicle Safety Checks)

 Eco-Safe Driving

-The Driving Test For Learner Car Drivers
+The Driving Test For Learner Car Drivers (Practical)

 Don't Pay Unnecessary Admin Fees.

-Book your Driving Test online: -
+Click this DVSA link to book your Driving Test online: -

-Note: exceptional circumstances e.g unexpected medical reasons, etc. will be considered at short notice.
+Note: exceptional circumstances e.g unexpected medical reasons, bereavement, school exams, etc. will be considered at short notice.

-DSA enquiry line (or booking line):- 0300 200 1122 or Minicom 0300 200 1144
+DVSA enquiry line (or booking line):- 0300 200 1122 or Minicom 0300 200 1144

 Driving Test